 Limitations of the DDM

 The dividend discount model is not a good fit for some companies.
 For one thing, it’s impossible to use it on any company that does not pay a dividend, so many growth stocks can’t be evaluated this way.
-In addition, it is hard to use the model on newer companies who have just started paying dividends, or who have had inconsistent dividend payouts.
+In addition, it's hard to use the model on newer companies that have just started paying dividends or who have had inconsistent dividend payouts.

 One other shortcoming of the dividend discount model is that it can be ultra-sensitive to small changes in dividends or dividend rates.
-For example, in the example of Coca-Cola, if the dividend growth rate were lowered to 4.8 percent from 5 percent, the share price would fall to $42.60.
-That’s a more than 5 percent drop in share price based on a small adjustment in the expected dividend growth rate.
+For example, in the example of Coca-Cola, if the dividend growth rate were lowered to 4% from 5%, the share price would fall to $42.60.
+That’s a more than 5% drop in share price based on a small adjustment in the expected dividend growth rate.